What Type Of Wood Is Best For Pizza OvensScot Consentino

 Seasoned and Dried Hardwoods

-Seasoned and dried woods work best for making pizza because they give more heat with a small amount of wood.
+Seasoned and dried woods known as kiln dried work best for making pizza because they give more heat with a small amount of wood.
 However, they give higher temperatures, and you must ensure they are well-dried for consistent burning without too much smoke.
+Your wood needs to burn clean and the best way is to truly use seasoned kiln dried wood!

 Fruitwoods are suitable for cooking pizza because they infuse some flavor.
 Use only select fruitwoods because not all of them burn hot.
 Mix these woods with hardwoods like oaks for optimum heat levels.
 This also prevents overpowering the aromatic flavor.